Sridevivaradharajan/Synergized-Model/README.md

 ## Web Interface
 The unified Streamlit app allows:

--Uploading a user input for Sepsis prediction -Uploading an image for Jaundice detection -Visualizing prediction outputs with confidence levels -Educational demonstration of healthcare AI
+-Uploading a user input for Sepsis prediction

+-Uploading an image for Jaundice detection

+-Visualizing prediction outputs with confidence levels

+-Educational demonstration of healthcare AI

 ## Acknowledgements
--Sepsis prediction logic and code were adapted from:Lakshya Soni’s Kaggle Notebook -Sepsis dataset used:Prediction of Sepsis Dataset -Jaundice classification method and dataset adapted from:Nirmal Gaud’s Notebook -Streamlit Web Interface adapted from publicly available open-source templates.
-The original author is unknown.
-This was used strictly for academic and demonstration purposes.
+-Sepsis prediction logic and code were adapted from:Lakshya Soni’s Kaggle Notebook

+-Sepsis dataset used:Prediction of Sepsis Dataset

+-Jaundice classification method adapted from:Nirmal Gaud’s Notebook **Note:** The machine learning models for both sepsis and jaundice were trained independently and are original to this project.
+The Streamlit web interface was designed and implemented as a unified platform to demonstrate both models interactively.
+No direct code from the above sources was reused without modification.
+Instead, concepts and logic were adapted and extended.